nodes777/Harold-Game/README.md

 * Make health bar look tolerable

 ##Bugs##
-* Food and Harold fall in front of tank edges, especially at the bottom
+* Food and Harold fall in front of tank edges, especially at the bottom// fix by drawing those last in render chain
+* Pressing both directions on arrow or WASD gives double speed to harold

 ##Attributions##
 * Arrow Key Icon - Bruno Landowski - Noun Project